SportsAct/SportsAct/README.md

     * look for friends
 * Users can create events (private or public) and send invitations via email or username once signed up.
 If the person invited does not have an account, they will be prompted to create one.
     * creating events will also create a groupchat for that event
+ * User can send and receive message from the groups they are join
+ * Users can see a list of events from their friends
+    * Also they can join the events, and write to that group chat

 **Optional Nice-to-have Stories**